 Deferred final examinations are allowed in the following circumstances:

-- Illness or Medical Emergency
+- Debilitating Illness

-- Religious Observance/Conviction
+- Religious or Spirtual Grounds

 - Three Exams in 24 Hours

 Travel/vacation/social/recreational activities will not be accepted as valid reasons for requesting a deferred examination.
+Students should not book any travel plans until after the final exam schedule is released.

 Email Communication, IT Support & Resources